Timovzl/Architect.Encodings/README.md

 Since there is no official standard for Base62 yet, I have proposed the carefully designed structure outlined below to the [Internet Engineering Task Force](https://ietf.org/).

-Base62 uses the characters of Base64, except for its symbols and padding character.
-That leaves it in need of slightly more space, but more importantly, much harder to implement.
+Base62 uses the characters of Base64, except for its symbols and padding character, and in a different order.
+The alphabet, representing the values 0 through 61 respectively, is 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz.
+It follows ASCII order.

+The reduced character set leaves Base62 in need of slightly more space, but more importantly, much harder to implement.
 Whereas Base64 represents 6 bits per character (and Base32 represents 5 bits per character), Base62 represents about 5.95419631039 bits per character, in theory.
 This is a challenge, as it is hard to represent partial bits.
 Rather, Base62 interprets a series of bytes as a large integer in base-2 and converts it to base-62 using repeated integer divisions, where the remainders form the Base62 character values.

 Since there is no power of 62 that coincides with a power of 2, there is no non-zero number of bytes that requires exactly a _whole_ number of Base62 characters to represent.
 And since integer divisions on unbounded input lengths are infeasible, that introduces the need for an imperfect block size.
 For example, a block of 8 bytes requires about 10.7487 characters in theory.
 In practice, we might use 11 characters to represent it, wasting a bit of space.